elastest/elastest-cost-engine/docs/index.md

 ![ElasTest Cost Engine Mock up architecture](imgs/MockECE.png)

 The Cost Models are defined in a generic way so can be adapted to several cases from VM orchestrations, Service instantiations and Services that contain VM orchestration as part of them.
-The used format is the following:
+The data model used is the following:

+   - `name` : Name of the Cost Model.
+   - `type` : Cost Model type.
+   - `fix_cost` : Map containing the keys and values of the fields that need to be accounted in a fix bases.
+   - `var_rate` : Map containing the keys and values of the fields that need to be accounted under a pay as you go premises.
+   - `components` : Map containing the links to another Cost Models.
+   - `description` : Description of the Cost Model.

+An example of a Cost Model definition could be as the following:

 ```
 {